 This book is truly hilarious.
-It’s based on a very clever premise (that a little boy’s crayons stage a mutiny and decide to air their various grievances) and the letter format is a fun change in pace from the typical narrative story book.
+It’s based on a very clever premise: That a little boy’s crayons stage a mutiny and decide to air their various grievances.
+Plus, the letter format is a fun change in pace from the typical narrative storybook.
 The illustration are also excellent.

 There’s a hat!
 The problem is that there are TWO turtles, and both of the turtles want the hat.
 This book is inherently about sharing.
 It also encourages you to consider the reality that you can’t always get what you want.

-Humans are the only ones who feel sad.
+Humans aren’t the only ones who feel sad.
 Penguins have problems, too.
 The drawings in this book are excellent.
-As is the message—that life isn’t all peaches and cream.
-And sometimes, you’ll feel sad for no discernible reason.
-But that’s okay!
+As is the underlying message—that life isn’t all peaches and cream.
+Sometimes, you’ll feel sad for no discernible reason.
+And that’s okay!

-Loryn Brantz’s illustrations are simply outstanding.
+Loryn Brantz’s illustrations are outstanding.
 Paired with feminist messages, her illustrations are next-level awesome.
 This book is a must-read for little boys and girls everywhere.
-Plus, it’s cardboard, so your baby can munch on it in between readings.
+Plus, it’s cardboard, so your baby can munch on it in between readings without destroying it.

 I love a book for babies and toddlers and young children (and their parents) that doesn’t underestimate anyone’s intelligence.
 This book is wry at its core.
 And it doesn’t shy away from a very real lesson: that dinosaurs, animals, and even people all die at some point.
 In its own special way, it’s a celebration of life.